MDK-Packs/amazon-freertos/demos/st/stm32l475_discovery/mdk/README.md

 Keil MDK offers several benefits compared to open source development tools.
 For example you can see the thread activity of the RTOS kernel using the Event Recorder.

-Another major benefit is the commericial compiler that offers significant memory savings and performance improvements.
+Another major benefit is the commercial compiler that offers significant memory savings and performance improvements.

-**Memory Size Comparision**
+**Memory Size Comparison**

 The table table shows a comparison of resource requirements depending on Compiler used for generating the application program.